-- b.
-Hepatitis C: Hepatitis C antibody testing will be performed by the University Health Centre on all students accepted into Medical Laboratory Science.
-Those found to be positive will be counselled as to how to minimize their risk of transmission to patients and how to manage their own health. - c.
-Human Immunodeficiency Virus (HIV): Currently, the data relating to transmission of the human immunodeficiency virus (HIV) from a health care worker (HCW) to a patient in a health care setting is extremely limited, although transmission from patients to a HCW is more common.
-Therefore, all students accepted into the Faculty of Medicine and Dentistry are encouraged to undergo HIV testing upon admission and at any time during their program when concerns about infection have arisen, but testing for HIV will not be made mandatory at this time.
+b.
+Human Immunodeficiency Virus (HIV) and Hepatitis C Virus (HCV): The data indicates that transmission of the human immunodeficiency virus (HIV) and Hepatitis C Virus (HCV) from a health care worker (HCW) to a patient in a health care setting is extremely rare, although transmission from patients to a HCW is more common.
+Therefore, all students accepted into the Faculty of Medicine and Dentistry are encouraged to undergo HIV and HCV testing upon admission and at any time during their program when concerns about infection have arisen, but testing for HIV and HCV is not mandatory at this time.

-[See §93.2.5(6)]
+[See §103.2.5 (6)]